Automatic Complaint-Letter Generator: Reception

 The Chicago Tribune's Lynn Voedisch said the website was "eerily useful" in that "it seems to know what you're thinking".
 She inputted the name of Kenn Starr, the special prosecutor who investigated the Whitewater controversy, and the generator returned "this sterling sentence": "I undeniably find his fondness for inquisitions, witch hunts, star chambers and kangaroo courts most mad."
 Voedisch concluded, "Prescient?
 You be the judge."
 Praising the website in The Washington Post, Victorian Shannon wrote, "You don't know how to rant and rave about someone until you've seen the Automatic Complaint-Letter Generator, an oldie but goodie on the Web."

 The author Dan Crowley criticized the website for creating a "long and rambling string of gibberish that sounds impressive, but really doesn't say much".
 He wrote, "a hick would write a better letter suited to the specific situation than this letter generator does.
-This site takes a kind of stupid but funny concept and makes it just plan stupid."
+This site takes a kind of stupid but funny concept and makes it just plain stupid."